ashokkumarta/restifier/README.md

 ### Converter

-Used to convert the response from one format to the other.
+convertors are used to convert the response from one format to the other, like XML to JSON,..

-Types of converter's supported:
+Types of converter's currently supported are:

 	|Type|Details|
 	|---|---|